 Industrial Automation

-Factories rely on solenoids to automate machine movements.
+Factories rely on solenoids to automate machine movements with the help of what is instrumentation systems.

 Robotics